-A statement from the Office of the Commissioner of Police on Wednesday said that an autopsy revealed the cause of White’s death.
+A statement from the Office of the Commissioner of Police, on Wednesday, said that an autopsy revealed the cause of Whyte’s death.

 Police further said there was no visible sign of injuries on the body of the custom guard, who was among four persons, including three foreigners believed to be Venezuelans, who died in connection to the incident on the Southern Grenadine island.